Border reivers: Traditions and customs

-When raiding, or riding, as it was termed, the reivers rode light on hardy nags or ponies renowned for the ability to pick their way over the boggy moss lands (see: Galloway pony, Hobelar).
+Arms and armaments

 The original dress of a shepherd's plaid was later replaced by light armour such as brigandines or jacks of plate (a type of sleeveless doublet into which small plates of steel were stitched), and metal helmets such as burgonets or morions; hence their nickname of the "steel bonnets".
-They were armed with light lances and small shields, and sometimes also with longbows, or light crossbows, known as "latches", or later on in their history with one or more pistols.
+They were armed with light lances - which were occasionally used as a javelin - and small shields, and sometimes also with longbows, or light crossbows, known as "latches", or later on in their history with one or more pistol, known as "gonns."
 They invariably also carried swords and dirks.

 Borderers as soldiers

 Border reivers were sometimes in demand as mercenary soldiers, owing to their recognised skills as light cavalry.
+They were recruited into the English army invariably known as 'Bands of Northern Horseman' or 'Border Horse'.
+The Border Horse fought for Henry VIII in France under the Duke of Norfolk; and it appears also that Scottish Border Horse were spotted in France upon English abandonment of Calais.
+So impressed with the reputation of the quality of Borderers, Charles V, Holy Roman Emperor reportedly created a whole unit fashioned upon the Scottish Reivers.
 Reivers sometimes served in English or Scottish armies in the Low Countries and in Ireland, often to avoid having harsher penalties enacted upon themselves and their families.
 Reivers fighting as levied soldiers played important roles in the battles at Flodden and Solway Moss.
 After meeting one reiver (the Bold Buccleugh), Queen Elizabeth I is quoted as having said that "with ten thousand such men, James VI could shake any throne in Europe."

-These borderers proved difficult to control, however, within larger national armies.
-They were already in the habit of claiming any nationality or none, depending on who was asking and where they perceived the individual advantage to be.
-Many had relatives on both sides of Scottish-English conflicts despite prevailing laws against international marriage.
-They could be badly behaved in camp, seeing fellow soldiers as sources of plunder.
 As warriors more loyal to clans than to nations, their commitment to the work was always in doubt.
 At battles such as Ancrum Moor in Scotland in 1545, borderers changed sides in mid-combat to curry favour with the likely victors.
 At the Battle of Pinkie Cleugh in 1547, an observer (William Patten) noticed Scottish and English borderers chatting with each other, then putting on a spirited show of combat once they knew they had been spotted.